 The primary purpose of proper estate planning is to preserve as much of your estate as possible for the benefit of your family, your heirs, or designated beneficiaries.
 To accomplish this, a thorough review of your estate is necessary to determine its value, the manner in which title is currently held, and the consequences of any survivorship rights.
 This is done by reviewing the original title papers and contracts, current account statements, and an inventory of your personal possessions.

-Presently, a Five and One Half Million Dollar estate is exempt from Estate Taxes.
 If the estate was subject to Probate, then a Statutory Fee would be payable.
 The Attorney Statutory Probate Fee on a Two Million Dollars Estate would be $33,000.00.
 However, the Attorney Statutory Probate Fee can be avoided with proper planning!

 With proper planning much of this tremendous estate tax burden may be sheltered, preserving these valued assets, whether tangible or intangible properties, for your love ones and their future:

 Step One: You have already taken your first step by obtaining this Estate Planning Preparation Guide.

 1) Real Property (homes, buildings and land): The Grant Deed or Court Order for each piece of real property and the most recent Property Tax bill to confirm the Assessor's Parcel Number.
 Additionally, documentation of any Leasehold Rights or other estates in land that you may own.

 2) Personal Property: A complete itemization of all heirlooms and valuable personal property (jewelry, antiques, paintings, lithographs, porcelains, etc.).

 3) Vehicles (automobiles, boats and other vehicles): The 'pink slip' or other title paper identifying the License Plate and Vehicle Identification Number.